What |

 Bread tags (plastic) |

-Made of high impact polystyrene, the tags have a good recycling value.
-200kg of the tags bring in enough money to buy a wheelchair for a needy person in South Africa. |
+The tags have a good recycling value.
+250kg of the tags bring in enough money to buy an entry level wheelchair for a needy person in South Africa. |

 Cameras |

-Libraries in Glen Eira have collection boxes for these |
+Camera Recycle (Brisbane) Libraries in Glen Eira and some other municipalities have collection boxes for small electronics including cameras. |

 |